mtoensing/ulanzi-awtrix-iobroker-javascript-snippets/readme.md

 - `meross-garage-notification.js`: A snippet for sending garage notifications using the Meross integration and Awtrix Adapter.
 - `meross-merge-values.js`: A snippet demonstrating how to merge values from Meross devices for display on the Awtrix Adapter.
 - `spotify-notification-new-track.js`: A snippet for notifying and displaying new Spotify tracks on the Awtrix Adapter.

-## What is Awtrix Adapter and Ulanzi TC0001?

-The Awtrix Adapter is a component that connects ioBroker with the Ulanzi TC0001, a device designed for visual notifications and displays.
-This allows you to create dynamic and interactive displays for notifications, weather updates, time, and more.

-To purchase the Ulanzi TC0001 device, visit [marc.tv/out/smartpixel](https://marc.tv/out/smartpixel).

 ## Snippets Included